idea with NIH staff

 follow application status

 NIH advertises funding opportunities through the posting of grant solicitations or funding opportunity announcements (FOAs).
-Applicants can choose to submit to an omnibus or targeted solicitation.
+Applicants can choose to submit to an omnibus or specific solicitation.

-Targeted SBIR and STTR grant solicitations are focused on specific research areas.
-Some targeted FOAs, identified as RFAs (Requests for Applications) or PASs (Program Announcements with Set-aside funds), have funding set-aside in the Institute/Center’s budget for that targeted program.
+Some SBIR and STTR grant solicitations are focused on specific research areas.
+Some specific FOAs, identified as RFAs (Requests for Applications) or PASs (Program Announcements with Set-aside funds), have funding set aside in the Institute/Center’s budget for that specific program.

 - The Agency Contact section of each funding opportunity includes scientific/research contacts that can help determine if a specific opportunity is an appropriate fit for your application.